appml/nano/index.md

 [✔]|[✖]
 ```

-Multitasking especially with floating apps is easier with shortcut like this.
+Multitasking especially with floating apps is easier with shortcut like this:

 ```
 # Usage: launch a terminal without leaving neutriNote by expanding the shortcut.